AIA COVID-19 Resources for Architects (Updated 7/29/2020)

 Existing buildings have never been more valuable thanks to stay-at-home orders.
-This Thursday, AIAU's live course Embracing Existing Buildings: The Market and Sustainability Opportunities demonstrates
+AIAU's live course Embracing Existing Buildings: The Market and Sustainability Opportunities demonstrates

 a no-regrets, step-by-step approach to making old buildings perform like new. (

 get your creativity flowing.
-In case you missed it, last week's resource on construction administration was our most popular piece of content.
+In case you missed it, this resource on construction administration was a popular piece of content.
 It includes guidelines and protocols from three firms on construction administration and site visits (PDF). (

 help you avoid employee layoffs and high unemployment costs.
 Offered by most states (including Iowa!), workshare programs allow employees to work reduced hours while collecting unemployment to partially replace lost wages. (